 Students will be expected to follow all public health guidelines during their stay in residence.
 These may include requirements with respect to physical distancing and wearing face covering.
 Also, there may be additional residence specific rules in place, as precautionary measures (e.g. limiting visitors).
 We will regularly update students depending on changing circumstances.

 Should a residence student test positive, the University’s isolation protocol involves re-locating the student (and roommates, where applicable) for the required period and providing necessary support.
 This has been well received during the current year and proved to be an effective process.

 Public area cleaning (e.g. lobbies, common hallways and lounges, Service Desks, laundry rooms) will be enhanced as per guidelines from Public Health.

-Should students change their mind before residence room offers are made (expected to be late July), the full residence application fee is refundable and left as a credit on the student’s account.
+Should students change their mind before residence room offers are made, the full residence application fee is refundable and left as a credit on the student’s account.
 For more information on withdrawing early from residence before moving in visit this page.

 More than 70 per cent of Brock’s on-campus residence inventory are single rooms, which allows for a safe opening in the fall while following provincial COVID-19 pandemic guidelines.
 In addition, Brock’s three-stage reopening plan is intended to serve as a high-level reference to support planning efforts as Brock University adapts to changing risk levels associated with the COVID-19 pandemic.

 The University plans to have its eight residences fully operational, returning to near-full capacity.
 Our occupancy plan will be reviewed throughout the summer months.
 The implementation of any necessary COVID-19 mitigation measures will be announced as soon as possible.

 We ask all students who will be staying in residence this fall to monitor their Brock University student email for updates.
 Students can also follow @BrockResidence on Instagram for updates.